qdevelopergithub/LAMP/README.md

 You should now see the abc directory you created

 ### Note:-
-We will logout now (Mandatory step without logout we are not able to login from gluster vm 1 to gluster vm 2 or vice versa) Type
+We will logout now from gluster vm (Mandatory step without logout we are not able to login from gluster vm 1 to gluster vm 2 or vice versa).

 ```
 logout